Mission of United Way of West Alabama

 A Community Sponsored Organization

-UWWA’s function is to raise much needed funds for services at its local West Alabama partner service agencies.
+UWWA's function is to raise much needed funds for services at its local West Alabama partner agencies.
 United Way of West Alabama operates under the direction of a maximum 35 member Board of Directors who represent a cross-section of West Alabama citizens.

 A Volunteer Organization

 A team of almost 1,000 volunteers help to raise and distribute funds to our local agencies and initiatives.
-Under the Board of Directors, each member agency of United Way must be verified as a non-profit organization, governed by volunteers, receive an annual audit, and provide a needed community service.
+Under the Board of Directors and Volunteer Allocation Team, each member agency of United Way must be verified as a non-profit organization, governed by volunteers, receive an annual audit, undergo a grant review and provide a needed community service.

 A Cost Effective Organization

 Because of the dedication and hard work of volunteers, administrative and fund-raising costs are kept low.
-Approximately 90 cents of each dollar goes into service with only 10% going to administrative costs.
+Approximately 90 cents of each dollar goes directly into service with only 10% going to administrative costs.

 An Easy Way to Help